 The Best Things We Saw is a monthly roundup of places, spaces, and things that stopped GRAY staffers in their tracks.
-Herewith, our picks for the best of the best for last month.
+This month, we’re changing things up to focus on how the design and art communities are creating innovative solutions and experiences to help during this global health crisis.
+Herewith, our picks for the best of the best in April.